cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 Out[19]: 's'
 ```

-Longer substrings can be extracted by specifying an interval of indexes, as we see in the following example.
-Note that the interval `start:end` includes `start`, but not `end`.
+Longer substrings can be extracted by specifying a **slice** of indexes, as we see in the following example.
+Note that a slice `start:end` includes `start`, but not `end`.
 This is a Python notational convention that may confound you.

 ```
 In [20]: myplayer[4:7]